TimeToogo/tunshell/README.md

 > Why would I use this over my well-established SSH client?

 Good question, you wouldn't!
 The use case for tunshell is predominantly quick, ad-hoc remote access to hosts which you may not have SSH access to, or even the ability to install an SSH daemon at all.
-The beauty of tunshell is that it's client is a statically-linked, pre-compiled binary which can be installed by downloading it with a one-liner script.
+The beauty of tunshell is that its client is a statically-linked, pre-compiled binary which can be installed by downloading it with a one-liner script.
 This makes it ideal to debug environments you normally wouldn't have shell access to, some examples:

 ### Debugging Deployment Pipelines